kemuriCode/Kasumi-Ai-Studio/readme.txt

 == Frequently Asked Questions ==

 = Does this plugin use OpenAI or Google Gemini? =
 Yes.
+Kasumi supports the **newest AI models: GPT-5.1, GPT-4o (OpenAI) and Gemini 3 (Google)**, plus full backward compatibility with all previous models including GPT-4.1, GPT-4o-mini, Gemini 2.0 Flash, and older versions.
 You can pick OpenAI, Google Gemini, or a hybrid mode per task (content, images, comments).
-API keys are stored via the WordPress options API.
+All models available in your API accounts are automatically listed - choose the perfect one for your needs!
+API keys are stored securely via the WordPress options API.

 = Can it fully automate blog posts? =
 Yes.
 Configure WP-Cron (hourly, daily, custom) to generate drafts or published posts with custom prompts.